Gassandrid/ewan.my/content/Notes/Selfstudy Mathematics/Differential/Dynamical Systems Theory.md

   - note
 tags:
   - math/calculus/differential
-  - todo/math
   - math/chaos/dynamics
 source:
   - "[[Chaos Theory the language of (in)stability]]"
 related:
 author:
 date: 2025-09-12
-updated: 2026-02-08T08:03:54-05:00
+updated: 2026-04-02T10:35:49-04:00
 aliases:
   - Chaos Theory
 ---

-> An older, more uninformed summary of Chaos Theory, I still use it as the hub node,
+> An older, more uninformed summary of Chaos Theory, I still use it as the hub node for a catch all mention of Chaos Theory work.
+For the REAL stuff, see [[Chaos, Fractals, and Dynamical Systems]]

 ---